stevensonlab/teaching/sand/labs/lab1/README.md

 Start by downloading the matlab scripts (.m files) and data (.mat file).

 The data here comes from [Britten et al. 1992](http://www.neuralsignal.org/data/09/nsa2009.1.html) and was analyzed in Bair and Koch, 1996.
-This data illustrates the, somewhat surprising, finding that neurons in MT respond to, not just to the direction but also, the detailed structure of random dot stimuli.
+This data illustrates the, somewhat surprising, finding that neurons in MT respond to, not just the direction but also, the detailed structure of random dot stimuli.

 ## Goal